Table of Contents

 - Academic Standards and End-of-Term Procedures

 All continuing students are expected to pre-register online through WebSIS for the upcoming terms.
 Students pre-register in May for summer session and the fall term and in December for IAP and the spring term.

 Advisors should be available to answer questions from students while they are pre-registering.
 While students are not required to meet with their advisors before pre-registering, it can be helpful to do so, especially if the student is changing his or her plan of study.
 Academic advisors do not formally approve subject selections at this time, but may access their advisees' pre-registration on WebSIS.
-Changes to this preliminary choice of subjects may be made online throughout pre-registration and registration.
+Changes to this preliminary choice of subjects may be made online throughout pre-registration.